adamsorbie/unix_course-2020-02-14/README.md

 </details>

 You may notice this prints a couple of extra OTU numbers and this is because the sequences in the FASTA files are not always exactly 8.
-A better way to do this but much more complicated, would be to make your FASTA file single line before extracting the sequences.
+A better way to do this, but much more complicated, would be to make your FASTA file single line before extracting the sequences.

+This is the code I normally use:

 ```
 echo "enter sequence filename: "